-BWF World Championship: PV Sindhu upsets Tai Tzu Ying to reach her fifth semi-final
+BWF World Championships: PV Sindhu upsets second seed Tai Tzu Ying to assure fifth Worlds medal

-PV Sindhu once again proved that she is a big-tournament player as she upset world No 2 Tai Tzu Ying 12-21, 23-21, 21-19 in 71 pulsating minutes to reach the semi-finals of the BWF Badminton World Championship in Basel on Friday.
+PV Sindhu once again proved that she is a big-tournament player as she upset world No 2 Tai Tzu Ying 12-21, 23-21, 21-19 in 71 pulsating minutes to reach the semi-finals of the BWF Badminton World Championships in Basel on Friday.
 The Indian kept her nerves and raised the game when it mattered the most to come from behind to win the encounter.

 The 24-year-old, who assured herself a fifth World Championship medal in six appearances with a semi-final berth, looked down and out in the opening game and was playing catch up in the first half of the second before turning the tables on Tai Tzu, who once again returned empty-handed from the tournament.